jianfengl0797/github-tutorial/README.md

 <ol>
 <li> <code> git init </code>

- Everytime you start a new project in a new directory, you'll need to use this command to connect the file to a github repository.
+Everytime you start a new project in a new directory by doing <code> mkdir (directory name)</code>, you'll need to use <code>git init</code>
+to connect the file to a github repository.
 With out initializing, you won't be able to save your project in the cloud.
 After you are done initializing, you can start coding in that directory.
+To start coding something in a file, type <code> touch (file name)</code>  to create that file and code.
+Make sure to save the file when done coding.
 > Note: Never do <code> git init </code> in the main parent directory.
 If you made this mistake, do <code> rm -rf .git </code> to undo the mistake.

 --
 <li> <code> git add (file name) </code> or <code> git add . </code>  --> <code> git commit -m
-"(what ever message you want)" </code>
+(what ever message you want) </code>

  Now lets say that you are done coding and you want to save your progress.
 This is where you do adding and committing.